 Pay for Living Expenses

 It can be hard to keep your bills paid after an accident, especially if you are temporarily or permanently unable to work because of your injuries.
 However, unlike other forms of monetary relief, such as medical funding, pre-settlement funding typically has no restrictions on the way you can use it.
+Applying for our legal financing will allow you to pay for ordinary expenses, like:

 - Rent and mortgage payments